xhf394/todo-management/README.md

   After entering a piece of text content and pressing enter button, data will be fetched from NASA database and then be displaying on the page;

   ![](https://i.imgur.com/yjCZR7i.gif)

 Other functions to be continued.

+### Data Structure

+immutable data structure:

+- ​	Using JS ES6 spread operator to update.;